Upptalk: Credits

-Version 1.9 of the iOS app also allows users to purchase credits.
+Version 1.9 of the iOS app also allowed users to purchase credits.

-The number of credits used to call mobile phone and land lines is determined by the location to which the call or SMS is sent.
-Sending calls or SMS to mobile phones requires no credit in or between some countries, such as the United States.
+The number of credits used to call mobile phone and land lines was determined by the location to which the call or SMS is sent.
+Sending calls or SMS to mobile phones required no credit in or between some countries, such as the United States.

 Security

 Yuilop used a 2048 bit encryption to encrypt data traffic and call signalling over any transport medium (Wi-Fi, 2G, 3G, 4G LTE).
 A STARTTLS extension is used through a Transport Layer Security protocol.